minecraftylogan/MetaScriptlets/README.md

 Make sure you have airplane mode turned off and you are connected to a wifi network :D An update-checker and all the rest of the cool stuff is underway! :)
-Markup : * If you want more icons or anything, please do pull requests!
+* If you want more icons or anything, please do pull requests!

-hangelog:
+Changelog:
-Version 0.0.10 is released!
+* Version 0.0.10 is released!